 Are playgrounds in London free?

 Are London’s playgrounds safe?

 The big public playgrounds are not considered dodgy in any way; these are places where most people are comfortable going during the daytime.
 Having said that, you run the same risk as everywhere else in London when it comes to robberies and getting your mobile nicked.

 What types of play areas are there in London?

-A) Free public playgrounds with swings, slides etc. B) Free adventure playgrounds with more challenging equipment C) Indoors/outdoors paid for play areas
+A) Free public playgrounds with swings, slides etc. B) Free adventure playgrounds with more challenging areas for older kids C) Indoors/outdoors paid for play areas

 Climbing frames, slides, swings and sandpits are usually among the most popular play areas.